yarisvt/tyk-docs/tyk-docs/content/security/dashboard/search-users.md

 weight: 3
 ---

-You can search for a user simply by start typing in the search field.
+You can search for a user (by email address) by entering the address in the search field.
+The user list will automatically refresh with that user being displayed.

 ![User Profile Search][1]